Anne Veski

-Anne Veski (born Anne Vaarmann; 27 February 1956) is an Estonian pop singer who has recorded music in both her native language as well as Russian.
+Anne Veski (born Anne Vaarmann; 27 February 1956) is an Estonian pop singer.

 Biography

 Anne Veski was born as Anne Vaarmann in Rapla, Estonia.
-She graduated from the musical school in the town, after which she entered the Tallinn University of Technology.
+She graduated from the musical school in the town, after which she entered the Tallinn University of Technology, studying industrial planning.
+She graduated from the university in 1978, as an economist.
 Upon finishing her education, she became a professional singer and started working as a soloist with the ensembles Mobile and Vitamiin.
 Her first notable Estonian language hit song was "Roosiaia kuninganna" ("Queen of the Rose Garden") in 1980.
 Other prominent Estonian hits were "Troopikaöö" ("Tropical Night") in 1979, "Viimane Vaatus" ("Last Act"), in 1983 and "Jääd või ei?" ("Will You Stay or Not?") in 1986.